 You can unsubscribe to these notifications at any time using the “unsubscribe” link provided in every email.

-If you have a WordPress.com account, you can choose to be notified of new posts to Incyanity through the WordPress.com Reader feature for followed sites.
+If you have a WordPress.com account, you can choose to be notified of new articles on Incyanity through the WordPress.com Reader feature for followed sites.
 WordPress.com shows me your WordPress.com username and/or email address, profile picture, WordPress.com URL, and the date you first subscribed.
 You can unsubscribe at any time through your WordPress.com account.

 The IP address, user agent, referrer, user ID of logged in users, and username of login attempts are conditionally logged by a service provided by ithemes.com to check for malicious activity and to protect Incyanity from specific kinds of attacks.
 Examples of conditions when logging occurs include login attempts, log out requests, requests for suspicious URLs, changes to site content, and password updates.
 This information is retained for 30 days.

 Incyanity is scanned for potential malware and vulnerabilities by Sucuri’s SiteCheck.
-I do not send personal information to Sucuri; however, Sucuri could find personal information posted publicly (such as in comments) during their scan.
+I do not send personal information to Sucuri; however, Sucuri could find your personal information posted publicly (such as in comments made by you) during their scan.